kimjarvis/reemote/docs/source/tutorial.rst

     Hello
     World!

-The Shell command "echo 'Hello'" is sent to both servers.
-The result is received from both servers before the next shell command, "echo 'World!'" is executed.
+The Shell command echo 'Hello' is sent to both servers.
+The results are received from both servers before the next Shell command, echo 'World!', is executed.

-Reemote executes each operation on all servers before moving on to execute the next operation.
-The results of the operation, a Result object (here R0,R1) is yielded and are available in the script.
+Reemote ensures that each operation is executed on all servers before proceeding to the next operation.
+After executing an operation, a Result object (here represented as R0, R1) is generated and made available in the class.

-The changed and execute fields of the Result object indicate where the opration was executed and whether it changed anything on the host.
-The cp.returncode, cp.stdout and cp.stderr fields are available.
+Each Result object contains the following key fields:

+    * changed: Indicates whether the operation modified anything on the host.
+    * executed: Specifies where the operation was executed.

+Additionally, the Result object provides access to the following subprocess details:

+    * cp.returncode: The return code of the executed command.
+    * cp.stdout: The standard output produced by the command.
+    * cp.stderr: The standard error output, if any, produced by the command.

 Delarative and Idempotent operation
 -----------------------------------